Wednesday, April 23, 2025

 Annapolis

-A long day with no winds and an easy departure from Reedville.
+A long day with no wind and an easy departure from Reedville.

 In the channel, two MSC ships (a convoy) were behind me, and they made a slight turn to starboard, passed me, and then turned back into the channel.
 A large wave hit me.